-Numerous research studies demonstrate measurable benefits associated with integrating a museum experience with the classroom curriculum.
-NMAJH offers students an interdisciplinary and inquiry-based museum experience that builds on school curriculum and enriches their lives.
-Our educational activities are aligned to and support the National and PA Common Core in Language Arts, Social Studies, History, Civics and Government.
+Numerous research studies demonstrate measurable benefits associated with integrating a museum experience into the classroom curriculum.
+NMAJH offers students an interdisciplinary and inquiry-based museum experience that builds on school curricula and enriches their lives.
+Our educational activities are aligned with the Common Core and National Standards in Language Arts, Social Studies, History, Civics, and Government.

 Need more information?
 Please contact the Education Department at 215-923-3811 x 153 or email@example.com.

 NMAJH is committed to making our educational programs available to all schoolchildren regardless of financial means.
 Title I schools and schools with financial need are eligible to receive a scholarship to cover the cost of admission and transportation.
 The program is made possible by the generous support of individual, foundation, and corporate donors.

 The scholarship application form is available at NMAJH.org/education.

 For more information and to start planning your visit, please